microsoft/botframework-solutions/docs/_docs/solution-accelerators/tutorials/enable-continuous-deployment/3-configure-pipeline.md

 ## {{ page.title }}
 {:.no_toc}

 1. Configure the Release State environment creating variables.
-The highlighted oness are used for the [az login](https://docs.microsoft.com/en-us/cli/azure/reference-index?view=azure-cli-latest#az_login) command.
+The highlighted ones are used for the [az login](https://docs.microsoft.com/en-us/cli/azure/reference-index?view=azure-cli-latest#az_login) command.
 The rest are used to fill the `cognitivemodels.json` file

     ![Release Pipeline Variables]({{site.baseurl}}/assets/images/configure_release_pipeline_variables.png)